mafm/ledger.py/doc/Introduction.md

 ### Print Transactions

 This might be useful if you want to get a cleaned-up version of an input file that's consistently formatted.
-You can also use this to print the subsect of transactions occuring between two dates.
+You can also use this to print the subset of transactions that occur between two dates.

 Relevant optional arguments:
 - ```--first-date <first-date>``` - don't print transactions before this date